alefeans/python-exercises/hacker_rank/README.md

 ### Warning

-There are a lot of stubbed code provided for the Hackerrank challenges so, i need to refactor a lot of things here...
+There are a lot of stubbed code provided for the Hackerrank challenges.
+Only the solution functions were made by me.